In This Article

 With the growing tensions between the U.S. and China over AI leadership, DeepSeek’s emergence has only added to the debate over foreign AI systems gaining traction in Western markets.

-And on top of all this, the tech industry is also raising questions about DeepSeek’s practices.
+On top of all this, the tech industry is also raising questions about DeepSeek’s practices.
 Critics are saying that its data collection methods are unclear; user data is stored on servers in China, which raises privacy concerns.

+Engineering and Technology Magazine (E+T Magazine) reported that OpenAI is reviewing evidence that DeepSeek used a technique known as ‘distillation’ from OpenAI’s ChatGPT to build its rival model.
 If proven, this will add to the legal woes of the company.
 Despite these concerns, DeepSeek has managed to maintain its popularity, so only time will tell how everything plays out in the long term.

 Future of AI After DeepSeek